NBISweden/Knox-ePouta/experiments/README.md

 You can append the `-q` flag to turn off the verbose output.
 You can append the `-h` flag to see the command options.

+Finally, use `knox-epouta connect <machine>` (from the router) to log onto the mentioned VM.
+The `supernode` VM was created so that we'd run any command from it.
+It is, for example, the `slurm controller` and the place where test-scripts are located and the results are stored.

 ## Example

 	git clone https://github.com/NBISweden/Knox-ePouta <some_dir>